SupraTHICC/homelab-setup/README.md

 - Setup Portainer, Prowlarr, Sonarr, Radarr, Plex, Homarr, Watchtower, Tautulli, Overseerr, Speedtest Tracker, qBittorentVPN, Nginx Proxy Manager
 - And finally, how to access some of these services outside of your home network

+> [!IMPORTANT]
+> Syntax matters, if you run into any issues with the container examples below make sure to check that a _tab_ wasn't added when a _space_ was needed.

 ## Table of Contents

 - [Homelab Setup Guide - Introduction](#homelab-setup-guide---introduction)